SSWConsulting/SSW.Rules.Content/rules/do-you-use-meaningful-pbi-titles/rule.md

 - ✅ Prefix the area/form
 - ✅ Identify its urgency (e.g. 🔥)
 - ✅ Be specific (e.g. "[Area] | [behaviour]".
 See our rule to [order of instructions](https://www.ssw.com.au/rules/use-the-right-order-of-instructions))

-### Don't

-- ❌ Write a novel in the title
-- ❌ Be generic (e.g. "Fix bug in site")
-- ❌ Ignore the importance of urgent PBIs

 ### Good PBI title examples